ajulik1997/i14_laser/README.md

 ### Key Features

-The most noteworthy and desirable features of this project can be summarized as follows:
+The most noteworthy and desirable features of this project can be summarised as follows:

   - Remote control of laser over LAN
   - Remote monitoring of laser and safety interlock status over LAN
   - High-precision control of laser output intensity
-  - Modulation of laser beam with pre-set waveforms of customizable period length and inter-cycle delay:
+  - Modulation of laser beam with pre-set waveforms of customisable period length and inter-cycle delay:
     - Sine wave, triangle wave, sawtooth wave: cycle period between 1 millisecond and 1 second
     - Square wave, pulse wave: cycle period between 1 millisecond and 1 hour
-  - Synchronization of laser with connected camera:
+  - Synchronisation of laser with connected camera:
     - "gated mode": laser is turned on only when camera is exposing
-    - "master mode": camera exposure triggered when laser intensity reaches a customizable threshold
+    - "master mode": camera exposure triggered when laser intensity reaches a customisable threshold
   - Robust and extensible error handling
-  - Modular, well-documented code for easy customization
+  - Modular, well-documented code for easy customisation

 ## The Hardware